zmcghee/reelguide/README.md

 #### Loading data

-There are two options for loading data into your environment.
+There are two options for loading initial data into your environment.

 ##### Fixture